tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 ~~~

 # Client Behavior

-If possible, the client SHOULD specify their geolocation.
-If location
-is not available, the client MAY send a default value or none at all.
-How the default value is determined is outside the scope of this
+The client MUST determine geolocation using a cooperating server
+that looks up the client's IP address in a geo-IP database.
+The client
-document.
-However, the default value MUST NOT be more precise or
+MUST NOT use GPS.
+The client hint value MUST NOT be more precise
-detailed than what could be inferred from the user’s IP address.
+or detailed than what can be inferred from the user’s IP address.
+If the client cannot determine how much information its external
+IP address may reveal, they SHOULD NOT include any value.

-The client MAY include the client hint in requests to the server after
+The client MAY append the client hint header in requests to the
-the server has explicitly opted in to receiving the hint, or if the
+server after the server has explicitly opted in to receiving the
-client knows of specific server configurations, such as proxy
+hint, or if the client knows of specific server configurations,
-settings, that support including the hint.
+such as proxy settings, that support including the hint.

 # Server Behavior